andresguc1/learnRepo/README.md

 # learnRepo

-deep learning about git and github
+deep learning about Git and Github

+My first contribution to send Github